At the end of August 1971, General Grivas secretly returned to Cyprus in a final attempt to win 'enosis'.....union with Greece.

 It is described as a demilitarized zone where........"its northern and southern limits are the lines where the belligerents stood following the ceasefire of 16 August 1974, as recorded by UNFICYP."

-This zone is 7.4 km at its widest and 3.3 m at its narrowest point.
+This zone (including the Kokkina enclave) is over 180kms long.
+It is 7.4 km at its widest and 3.3 m at its narrowest point.

 The Green Line/Buffer Zone occupies 346 square kilometres or 3.7% of the total area of Cyprus